Get

 4. Your Cat Likes the Attention

-Whether your cat craves attention or rarely allows you to interact, a gentle pat or slap on the butt shows that you acknowledge them.
-When your cat is in the mood for you, they may see bum slapping as a reward or a bonding moment.
+Whether your cat craves attention or rarely allows you to interact, a gentle pat on the butt shows that you acknowledge them.
+When your cat is in the mood for you, they may see bum patting as a reward or a bonding moment.
 Whether we realize it or not, our cats learn our actions.
 If you spank your kitty’s bottom a couple of times to show affection, they’ll want you to do it more often.
 They’ll even come to you when they want some love.

 cat licking a woman